cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 On their own, VDAFs do not mitigate Sybil attacks {{Dou02}}.
 In this attack, the adversary observes a subset of input shares transmitted by a Client it is interested in.
-It allows the input shares to be processed, but corrupts and picks bogus inputs for the remaining Clients.
-Applications can guard against these risks by adding additional controls on measurement submission, such as client authentication and rate limits.
+It allows the input shares to be processed, but corrupts and picks bogus measurements for the remaining Clients.
+Applications can guard against these risks by adding additional controls on report submission, such as client authentication and rate limits.

 VDAFs do not inherently provide differential privacy {{Dwo06}}.
 The VDAF approach to private measurement can be viewed as complementary to differential privacy,